-The Board of Directors has delegated the approving authority to committees such as the Credit Committee (comprising a majority of independent Directors), the Committee of Executive Directors (COED) (comprising whole time Directors), the Committee of Senior Management (comprising Whole Time Directors and Group Executives/Presidents and select Senior General Managers), the Committee of Executives, the Regional Committee, Small and Medium Enterprise and Forums (SMEAG forums) and Retail Credit Forums (RCF forums) (comprising designated executives) and also to individual executives (under joint delegation).
+The Board of Directors has delegated the approving authority to committees such as the Credit Committee (CC) (comprising a majority of independent Directors), the Committee of Executive Directors (COED) (comprising whole time Directors), the Committee of Senior Management (COSM) (comprising Whole Time Directors and Group Executives/Presidents and select Senior General Managers), the Committee of Executives (COE), the Regional Committee (RC), Small and Medium Enterprise and Corporate Agri Group Forums (SMEAG forums) and Retail Credit Forums (RCF forums) (each of these comprising designated executives) and also to individual executives (under joint delegation).
 SMEAG forums, RCF forums and individual executives can approve proposals under program norms approved by the COED.
 The above authorities can approve financial assistance within certain individual and group exposure limits set by the Board of Directors.
 The authorisation is based on the level of risk and the quantum of exposure, to ensure that the transactions with higher exposure and level of risk are put up to correspondingly higher forum/committee for approval.